-'Reserve Requirement' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Reserve Requirement' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The reserve requirement proves to be the quantity of funds which banks are required to hold on hand each and every night.
 This is expressed as a percentage of the bank’s total demand deposits.
 A country’s central bank is responsible for setting out the effective percentage rate.